 Spring Plant Sale

-Last year through our spring plant sale, close to 6,000 high quality native plants were planted by Project Swallowtail participants throughout the GTA and beyond.
-To see which species were included in the four different kits that were offered, please see pages 22-26 of the 2021 Plant and Butterfly guide.
+Last year through our spring plant sale, over 8,000 high quality native plants were planted by Project Swallowtail participants throughout the GTA and beyond.
+To see which species were included in the four different kits that were offered, please see our 2022 Plant and Butterfly guide..

 To find out about our next plant sale and other activities, please sign up as a participant and we will be in touch with more details closer to the date.